At the end of the day, the salary you will get depends on two things: the situation on the employment market, and your negotiation skills.

-If it is a case, say exactly how much you would like to earn on the position.
-The employer has absolutely no reason to offer you more than what you ask for.
-If you say $35,000, they will give you that much, or less (never more).
+When it happens, when they ask you to say a number, you should say exactly as much you would like to earn in the job, or even a little bit more.
+The employer has absolutely no reason to offer you more than what you ask them for.

 Employer makes the first offer – and you can counter